KaptianCore/passwordgenerator/README.md

 - [x] Show/Hide Password + Also Make Password Be Hidden When Created
 - [x] Add Options To Pick What Characters Are In The Password (Symbols, Letters & Numbers) maybe with multiple arrays then merging them depending on the options set by the user.
 - [ ] Find More Ways To Pretty Up Github ReadMe File
+- [ ] Use Github Actions To Make Deployment Tests With The Password Gen (Make Sure It Can Output Password, Show, Hide, Etc)
 - [ ] Add Creator listing to the site (in the footer)
 - [ ] CSS?
 - [ ] Responsiveness?